STENTYS has launched an ambitious clinical program to demonstrate the safety and efficacy of its technology.

 The APPOSITION I trial is a prospective, single-arm, multi-centric study to evaluate by IVUS and OCT the short and long-term effects of the implantation of a STENTYS stent after clot and spasm have been resolved.
 Results were published in EuroIntervention 2011:7:428-436.

 The APPOSITION III study is a large, real-world, 1000-patient registry designed to measure the long-term safety and performance of the STENTYS Stent.
 The primary endpoint is MACE at 12 months, with subsequent follow-up at two years.
-Excellent 30 day data were already presented at PCR 2013 by Prof. G. Montalescot showed MACE of 9.3% and cardiac death of 2% which was comparable or better than other AMI studies.
-Two year results were presented at TCT 2012.
-Final one-year data will be presented on March 9, 2013 during ACC.
+Results at 12 months presented at PCR 2013 by Prof. G. Montalescot showed MACE of 9.3% and cardiac death of 2% which was comparable or better than other AMI studies.
+Two year results were presented at TCT 2014 by Dr M. Grundeken showing MACE of 11.2% and cardiac death of 2.3%.

-The APPOSITION V trial is a prospective, multi-center, randomized, two-arm clinical trial to evaluate the safety and effectiveness of the STENTYS Self-Apposing® Stent in the treatment of de novo stenotic lesions in coronary arteries in 880 patients undergoing primary revascularization due to ST-elevation myocardial infarction (STEMI) as compared to the Multi-Link Vision™ coronary system (Abbott Vascular, Inc.).
+The APPOSITION V trial is a prospective, multi-center, randomized, two-arm clinical trial to evaluate the safety and effectiveness of the STENTYS Self-Apposing® BMS in the treatment of de novo stenotic lesions in coronary arteries in patients undergoing primary revascularization due to ST-elevation myocardial infarction (STEMI) as compared to the Multi-Link Vision™ coronary system (Abbott Vascular, Inc.).
 The trial’s primary endpoint is target vessel failure (TVF) at 12 months post-procedure.
 The STENTYS Self-Apposing BMS is currently not available for sale in the U.S., and is for investigational use only.
 The APPOSITION V trial enrollment was discontinued in July 2014 due to slow enrollment.

 OPEN Clinical Program